 These procedures can help improve vision or the appearance of your eyes.

-Rarely, radiation therapy, called orbital radiotherapy, is used to reduce swelling on the muscles and tissues around the eyes.
-This is done over the course of several days.
+Rarely radiation therapy, called orbital radiotherapy, is used to reduce swelling in the muscles and tissues around the eyes.
+This is done over several days.

 GO is a medical condition with ups and downs.
-Treatment options will change depending on the severity of your symptoms.
+Treatment options may change depending on the severity of your symptoms.
 In general, GO can be successfully treated with medication, home remedies, or surgery.

-Because the disease is so dynamic, your doctor won’t rush to offer surgery unless there’s a vision emergency.
+Because the disease is so dynamic, a doctor likely won’t recommend surgery unless there’s a vision emergency.

-Symptoms can improve even without treatment, but treatment can help lower the chance of permanent damage to the eyes from inflammation.
-With proper treatment, most people with GO improve over time.
-Symptoms will usually stabilize after about 6 months.
-They may start to improve right away or remain stable for a year or two before they start to improve.
+Symptoms can improve even without treatment, but treatment can help lower the chance of permanent eye damage from inflammation.
+With proper treatment, symptoms of GO usually stabilize.
+They may start to improve immediately or remain stable for a year or two before they improve.

-While the symptoms can be frustrating and disruptive to your everyday life, it’s very rare for GO to cause blindness, especially with the right treatment.
+While the symptoms can be frustrating and disruptive to your everyday life, it’s very rare for GO to cause blindness, especially with proper treatment.

-If you receive a diagnosis of Graves’ disease, consider finding an ophthalmologist to screen you for eye problems and let your doctor know right away if you have any bothersome eye symptoms.
+If you receive a diagnosis of Graves’ disease, consider finding an ophthalmologist to screen you for eye problems and let a doctor know right away if you have any bothersome eye symptoms.